Welcome to the Tuscaloosa Rotary Club!

 - Ethical Environment.
 Promoting high ethical standards has been a hallmark of Rotary from its earliest days.
 The Rotary 4-Way-Test is four simple questions that encourage truth, fairness, goodwill, and benefit.

 - Entertainment.
-Rotary events provide diversion from personal and business routines, including fellowship, information, education, and service opportunities.
+Rotary events provide a diversion from personal and business routines, including fellowship, information, education, and service opportunities.

 Rotary Serves – The World and the Community